AndrewBarc/Homework-Assignment-4/README.md

-This git project is for a homework assignment.
-Theses subfolders are being filled with nonsense textfiles.
+This repository will now be used for homework 7 static analysis.
+It contains old class project files to run a mancala game.